LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/entry-point.md

 ## Assigning an entry point to your engagement

 To create a new entry point, simply name the entry point and copy its URL into the field “Contains/Exact/Advance.”
-To define where the engagement cannot take place, copy the excluded page URL into the applicable field.
+To define where the engagement cannot display, copy the excluded page URL into the applicable field.

 **To create or edit the entry point:**